 Glory Hole Donuts

-Grand Electric: Because you just don’t feel like having a three course dinner every evening, there are a couple of spots in this restaurant guide that are places not so high end where you can have a seat at the bar for a couple of tacos.
-The best tacos that I had in Toronto were at Grand Electric in Parkdale.
-Tip: order a local beer from Toronto with it!
+Grand Electric: Because you don't feel like eating a three-course meal every night, this restaurant guide also features a few less high-end spots where you can simply sit at the bar for a few tacos.
+I had the best tacos in Toronto at Grand Electric in Parkdale.
+Tip: order a local Toronto beer!

 1330 Queen St W, Toronto, Canada – grandelectrictoronto.com